AnAwesomGuy/armor-hud/README.md

 ## Configuration

-You can configure the mod using Mod Menu on Fabric and the mod list on Neoforge or by using the JSON file in the `config` folder.
+You can configure the mod using Mod Menu on Fabric and the mod list on NeoForge or by using the JSON file in the `config` folder.
 Powered by [Cloth Config](https://modrinth.com/mod/cloth-config).